ejhongquant64/mortgage-calculator/README.md

 # mortgage-calculator
 A simple mortgage calculator in fixed and variable rate given as a group activity in financial engineering.
 The code is adapted from [stackoverflow.](https://stackoverflow.com/questions/70142979/fixed-rate-mortgage-in-python) with slight modification to fit the one with the variable rate.
+Credit to Alper Ülkü for his contribution on this work.